HamiYasir/Coffee-Tracking-App-using-React.JS-and-Firebase/README.md

 ## THINGS I WILL BE LEARNING FROM THIS PROJECT:

 - Working with Firebase
+- Learning how to work with Context hook
+- Working with authentication(login/signup) page in React.Js
+- Working with .env file

 ## FRAMEWORKS AND OTHER RESOURCES USED IN THIS PROJECT: